-odation of pedestrian and cycli Performance Criteria OFFICER COMMENT P1 The arrangement of ways and public open space within a subdivision must satisfy all of the following: (a) connections with any adjoining ways are provided through the provision of ways to the common boundary, as appropriate; (a) satisfied, connections to Stanley Street are proposed. (b) connections with any neighbouring land with subdivision potential is provided through the provision of ways to the common boundary, as appropriate; (b) satisfied, connections to Stanley Street are proposed. (c) connections with the neighbourhood road network are provided through the provision of ways to those roads, as appropriate; , (d) convenient access to los shops, community facilities, public open space and public transproutes is provided; (e) new ways are designed that adequate passive surveillance will be provided from development on neighbouring land and public roads as appropr (e) satisfied, all new ways are within the public realm, to the street (f) provides for a legible movement network; (g) the route of new ways he regard to any pedestrial cycle way or public open space plan adopted by the Planning Authority; (f) satisfied, connections to Stanley Street are Performance Criteria P1 The arrangement of ways and public open space within a subdivision must satisfy all of the following: (a) connections with any adjoining ways are provided through the provision of ways to the common boundary, as appropriate; (b) connections with any neighbouring land with subdivision potential is provided through the provision of ways to the common boundary, as appropriate; (c) connections with the neighbourhood road network are provided through the provision of ways to those roads, as appropriate; (d) convenient access to loshops, community facilities, public open space and public transproutes is provided; (e) new ways are designed that adequate passive surveillance will be provided from development on neighbouring land and public roads as appropriate of provides for a legible movement network; (g) the route of new ways heregard to any pedestriacycle way or public open space plan adopted by the space plan adop
+(b) the adequate accommodation of pedestrian and cycling traffic.
+Acceptable Solutions Performance Criteria OFFICER COMMENT A1 No Acceptable Solution.
+P1 The arrangement of ways and public open space within a subdivision must satisfy all of the following: (a) connections with any adjoining ways are provided through the provision of ways to the common boundary, as appropriate; (a) satisfied, connections to Stanley Street are proposed. (b) connections with any neighbouring land with subdivision potential is provided through the provision of ways to the common boundary, as appropriate; (b) satisfied, connections to Stanley Street are proposed. (c) connections with the neighbourhood road network are provided through the provision of ways to those roads, as appropriate; (d) convenient access to local shops, community facilities, public open space and public transproutes is provided; (e) new ways are designed that adequate passive surveillance will be provided from development on neighbouring land and public roads as appropri (e) satisfied, all new ways are within the public realm, to the street (f) provides for a legible movement network; (g) the route of new ways h regard to any pedestria cycle way or public ope space plan adopted by t Planning Authority; (f) satisfied, connections to Stanley Street are (h) Public Open Space mus

-be provided as land or cash in lieu, in accordar with the relevant Councipolicy. •
+be provided as land or cash in lieu, in accordar with the relevant Councipolicy.

 (i) new ways or extensions

-existing ways must be (h) satisfied, cash in lieu as Condition.
+existing ways must be (h) satisfied, cash in lieu

 designed to minimise as Condition.

 opportunities for

 entrapment or other crir following:

 (i) the width of the way

 (ii) the length of the way

 (iii) landscaping within the way;

 (iv) lighting;

 (v) provision of opportunities for 'loitering';

 (vi) the shape of the way (avoiding bends, corners or other opportunities for concealment).